Antonio García Conejo: Career

+to represent Michoacán's 11th district during the 62nd session of Congress.
 On 11 December 2013, García made headlines when, amidst the debate about energy reform in Congress, he stripped off his clothes.

+In the 2018 general election he was elected on the PRD ticket to the Senate for the state of Michoacán.

+In March 2024 he resigned from the PRD and aligned himself with the National Regeneration Movement (Morena).

+Personal life

-García Conejo is the half brother of Governor Silvano Aureoles Conejo.
+García Conejo is the half brother of Silvano Aureoles Conejo, who served as governor of Michoacán from 2015 to 2021.